wojtryb/Shortcut-Composer/README.md

 The plugin adds new shortcuts of the following types:
-- `Pie menu` - while key is pressed, displays a pie menu which allows to pick values by hovering.
+- `Pie menu` - while key is pressed, displays a pie menu, which allows to pick values by hovering mouse.
 - `Mouse tracker` - while key is pressed, tracks a mouse, switching values according to cursor offset.
-- `Preview` - displays on-canvas preview while the key is pressed.
+- `Preview` - Temporarily changes canvas elements while the key is pressed.
-- `Multiple assignment` - repeatedly pressing a key cycles between multiple values of krita property.
+- `Multiple assignment` - repeatedly pressing a key, cycles between multiple values of krita property.
-- `Temporary key` - temporarily activates a krita property with long press or toggles it on/off with a short one.
+- `Temporary key` - temporarily activates a krita property with long press or toggles it on/off with short press.

 ## Installation:
 1. on [github project page](https://github.com/wojtryb/Shortcut-Composer), click the green button <kbd>code</kbd> and pick the <kbd>download zip</kbd> option.
 Do not extract it.